tmcphee/COMP-4312---Final-Project/README.md

 The Hotel Review Analyzer uses python flask to host the web interface

 ### Features:
-* Machine learning model to analyze and determine if a review is positive or nagative.
+* Machine learning model to analyze and determine if a review is positive or negative.
 * SQL to store new data
 * Docker image for easy deployment